Eamonbaloun/PC-Beginners-Guide/README.md

 ## Active Deals!!!

-- [PC Hardware Deals](https://www.youtube.com/channel/UCCss3QxegBkF8BAetIo0qXA) – This channel streams all the time some of the best deals you can currently find on the market and also is focused on what is the best value for your money I would check their channel if you have a question what is better for the money.
+- [PC Hardware Deals](https://www.youtube.com/channel/UCCss3QxegBkF8BAetIo0qXA) – This channel continuously streams some of the best deals you can currently find on the market, as well as what is the best value for your money.
+If you're wondering which is better value for money, I'd recommend checking out their channel.
-- I would also check out [dealsource.tech](https://www.dealsource.tech/deals-1) this website gets updated every day with deals they don't have as many PC hardware deals but they do post a lot of storage deals if you want to get good storage for cheap this is the place to look. (_if you click a link and buy something it supports the people that make this website_)
+- I would also check out [dealsource.tech](https://www.dealsource.tech/deals-1) This website is updated daily with deals.
+They don't have as many PC hardware deals, but they do post a lot of storage deals.
+If you want good storage for a low price, this is the place to go. (_if you click a link and buy something it supports the people that make this website_)
-- I would also check out Reddit they have many threads on deals for PC hardware my favorite is [r/buildapcsales](https://www.reddit.com/r/buildapcsales/hot/) it is worth checking out because someone is always posting a deal I would filter by hot or new to get the most popular and legit deals.
+- I would also check out Reddit, which has many threads on deals for PC hardware.
+My favorite is [r/buildapcsales](https://www.reddit.com/r/buildapcsales/hot/) It's worth checking out because someone's always posting a deal.
+To find the most popular and legitimate deals, filter by hot or new.

 ---

 ## 2.5 Prebuilt - (Optional)

-I really want people who are looking for a prebuilt PC to understand exactly what they are getting into, and if you are looking for a prebuilt PC, please watch these videos because it is very easy to spend a lot of money on these systems and not get anything worthwhile in return.
+I really want people who are looking for a prebuilt PC to understand exactly what they are getting into, so please watch these videos because it is very easy to spend a lot of money on these systems and not get anything worthwhile in return.

 - [Warnings About Pre-Built PCs: Proprietary Parts, Monthly Charges, & Components](https://www.youtube.com/watch?v=cKxBogvUe_c&t=340s)
 - [Linus Tech Tips](https://www.youtube.com/channel/UCXuqSBlHAE6Xw-yeJA0Tunw) did a series called Secret Shopper in which they went undercover and bought prebuilt computers to review; it's a really good series for understanding what makes a good prebuilt. [$1500 PC Secret Shopper 2 Part 1](https://www.youtube.com/watch?v=Gz7WMF4wWko) -|- [$1500 PC Secret Shopper 2 Part 2](https://www.youtube.com/watch?v=Q2kCUbY4ZWs&t=439s) -|- [$1500 PC Secret Shopper 2 Part 3](https://www.youtube.com/watch?v=0ViO0ETvfEc&t=15s) -|- [$1500 PC Secret Shopper 2 Part 4](https://www.youtube.com/watch?v=Go5tLO6ipxw&t=1157s)